Ludwig –A Standard Scale For Female Baldness Pattern

 According to Ludwig classification of female pattern baldness, there are three different stages defined as the Ludwig Scale unique stages.
 Each stage classifies hair loss according to severity, this Scale assists both patients and hair experts to better understand the major concerns regarding the diagnosis and treatment of female hair loss, and these concerns are as given below:

-⇒ degree of hair loss
+⇒ The degree of hair loss

 ⇒ Potential hair loss in the future.

-⇒ course of treatment available
+⇒ The course of treatment available

 Interpretating Ludwig Scale Stages

-As you are already know that Ludwig Scale has 3 different stages that conclude different pattern of female hair fall, these Types include Type 1, Type 2and Type 3.
+As you already know that Ludwig Scale has 3 different stages that conclude different pattern of female hair fall, these Types include Type 1, Type 2and Type 3.
 Let’s understand what you can conclude by analyzing your hair fall severity on the basis of Ludwig hair fall.

 Stage - Type 1

 According to the first stage of Ludwig scale, hair loss is considered to be mild.
-At this stage, many women may have not noticed that hair loss has occurred because this is initial phase where the frontal hairline remains moderately unaffected.
-In first stage, hair loss occurs on the top and front of the scalp.
+At this stage, many women may not have noticed that hair loss has occurred because this is initial phase where the frontal hairline remains moderately unaffected.
+In the first stage, hair loss occurs on the top and front of the scalp.
 Though such hair loss can be noticeable when you part your hair down the center of the scalp, and as more and more scalp becomes visible over time.

 At the second stage, hair loss is measured moderate.
-You can easily trace each of the following concerns such as thinning, shedding and general decrease in volume.
+You can easily trace each of the following concerns such as thinning, shedding and a general decrease in volume.
 At this stage of female pattern baldness, center part continues to widen over time.
 According to the severity, a hair transplant treatment can be a possible choice for women who show signs of a Type II classification.

 You can consider it as the final and most extreme classification of female hair loss.
-At this final stage, hair density becomes so thin that it seems difficulty to mask the scalp, exposing it visible to the naked eye.
+At this final stage, hair density becomes so thin that it seems difficult to mask the scalp, exposing it visible to the naked eye.
 This condition concerned as worsened by a number of factors, including hair miniaturization, continuous thinning, and wide-ranging loss.